 LGBTQ+ Screen Studies SIG

-Develop channels of communication with other special interest groups or organisations around the world (as well as at BAFTSS) that are concerned with LGBTQ+ Screen Studies
+Develop and maintain channels of communication with other SIGs and organisations around the world, as well as BAFTSS, that are concerned with LGBTQ+ screen studies